smile-td/core-lab-community-agreements/readme.md

 Of your own feelings and those of others, as well as of all races, cultures, sexual orientations, gender identities, religions, class backgrounds, abilities, body sizes and perspectives when speaking.

+From @Tina Deng:
+When listening to others, try to think at their points.
+Being understanding and sympathying for others is very important.

 ## **Recognize your own and others’ privilege**

 When entering a space, when speaking or not speaking be aware of privilege based on many forms of identity.
 At the same time, **don’t assume the identity** of others.